First-Year Students

 Constellations are year-long, multidisciplinary first-year experiences designed to build communities among first-year students.
 They comprise interconnected courses that explore a topic from multiple perspectives and feature small-group learning.
 Each Constellation will also offer at least one experiential component per semester.

-Once matched to a Constellation based on interests expressed over the summer, students will take three courses from their Constellation throughout their first year: one in the fall semester, one in the spring semester, and their writing course (Writing 120) either semester.
+Once matched to a Constellation, students will take three courses from their Constellation throughout their first year: one in the fall semester, one in the spring semester, and their writing course (Writing 120CN) either semester.

 What is FOCUS?